jakewilkins/apptokit/README.md

 }
 ```

-Or [creating an Issue Comment](https://developer.github.com/v3/issues/comments/#create-a-comment) as an app and a user, just switching one flag:
+Or [creating an Issue Comment][create-issue-docs] as an app and a user, just switching one flag:

 ```bash
 $ cat issue_comment.json